limengbeta888/GitHubRepoExplorer/README.md

 ### MVVM-Coordinator

-The app uses a decoupled architecture that prioritizes testability and separation of concerns:
+The app uses a decoupled architecture that prioritises testability and separation of concerns:

 - **Coordinators**: Own the navigation state (`NavigationPath`) and the lifecycle of ViewModels.
 They decouple views from the navigation hierarchy.
 - **ViewModels**: Marked with **`@MainActor`** and **`@Observable`**.
 They manage UI-specific logic, subscribe to background services, and provide clean data to the views.